Mangopay/api-docs/page/14_marketplace.md

 * the CreditedUserId is the ID of the User-buyer too [/alert]

-# Refund a PayIn
+## Refund a PayIn
 Find below the classic way to reimburse funds directly on the credit card.
 As the funds stand into the Buyer wallet before the validation of the application, a refund is a simple request.
 You also can let the funds into the buyer’s wallet and offer her/him to choose another item/product/service.

 ![alt](http://demo.dev-app.net/uploads/medias/Capture-d’écran-2014-12-01-à-11.14.36.png)

-# Validation - Transfer
+## Validation - Transfer
 Once the app knows that the item has been received, or the service has been done, your server tells MANGOPAY to transfer the funds from the buyer’s wallet to the seller’s one.
-[Here is the Transfer API](https://docs.mangopay.com/api-references/transfers/).
+[entity_link entity="224"]Here is the Transfer API[/entity_link].
 Now the funds belong to the Seller.

 Following the €50 example, here is an example of the transfer:
 ```